fjankowsk/ionFR/README.md

 The following are a few steps to get this code working:

-0) extract and open the ionFR/ folder
+1) extract and open the ionFR/ folder

-1) *Note: This step should now be redundant.* Open the file 'ionFRM.py' and modify the variable 'path' in the first line to <your_path> (the location of the directory on your machine).
-Example: /home/carlos/Documents/

 2) compile and create an executable of the software that has version 13 of the IGRF (IGRF13.COF).
 Go to <your_path>/ionFR/IGRF/geomag70_linux/ and type the following:
    <code>gcc -lm geomag70.c -o geomag70.exe</code>

 3) add to your PATH variable in your .bashrc or profile file the following:
 <code> export PATH=$PATH:<your_path>/ionFR </code>

-4) make the ionFRM.py script located in <your_path>/ionFR executable:
-   <code>chmod +x ionFRM.py </code>

-5) That's it!
+4) That's it!
 Have fun :-)

 # Getting started and testing the code
 One you have installed ionFR in your computer, you will be able to run it from the terminal.